CoreWeave

 Autologon: true

-Operating System Customizations
+Operating System customizations

 By default, when the root disk of a Windows image is expanded, Windows will automatically expand the root disk partition to use all of the available space.
 Additionally, any new block volumes mounted to a Windows instance will automatically be initialized and partitioned as GPT, and formatted as NTFS.